fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 But if an algorithm can be rewritten to a form where its instructions are written as a shader and its input data can be encoded in a texture, then the algorithm can be deployed to the GPU by using WebGL.
 Pezzotti et al. used this to run t-SNE on GPUs from within a browser.

-However, t-SNE in its normal form can not efficiently be written as a shader, since it uses a tree data structure.
+However, t-SNE in its normal form cannot efficiently be written as a shader, since it uses a tree data structure.
 Trees do not store the data they contain in a consecutive manner, but instead nested on different branches.
 Conditions need to be evaluated in order to know under which branch the desired data is stored.
 Accessing data in parallel can therefore only be done if the processing units can execute code independent of each other.
 GPUs are not capable of such branched executions, since all computing units need to follow the same instructions in a SIMD manner (Single Instruction, Multiple Data).

 Hence Pezzotti et al. construct a variation of the t-SNE algorithm.
-Details on how this was achieved can be found in the publication [@Pezzotti2018].
+Details on how this is achieved can be found in the publication [@Pezzotti2018].
 In summarization the algorithm's modified version replaces t-SNE's tree data structure with two dimensional fields.
 These are represented by respective two dimensional textures and can be accessed in parallel.
 By sampling the textures through a shader, parallel execution of the algorithm is accomplished.

 ![Graphical outcome of the online example of Pezzotti et al.'s t-SNE variation.
-  The used parameters were a perplexity of 30, 800 KNN iterations and 500 t-SNE iterations.
+  The parameters used are a perplexity of 30, 800 KNN iterations and 500 t-SNE iterations.
   Visualized is a subset of the MNIST data set, consisting of 10.000 digits.
 ](figures/chapter1/pezzoti.png){#fig:tfjs-tsne short-caption="Visualization of an MNIST subset by Pezzotti et al.'s t-SNE variation." width="50%"}